-A new year, not to mention, a new decade, looms just ahead—so what better time is there to begin finding the rhythms and practices that can help us grow into the people we want to become than now?
+A new year, not to mention, a new decade, looms just ahead—so what better time is there than now to begin finding the rhythms and practices that can help us grow into the people we want to become?

 Finding these new habits and patterns that will slowly, surely, and steadily move us towards our best selves while we walk away from the mistakes of yesterday doesn't have to be daunting, but instead, can be invigorating.